scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 of the resulting image is also degraded by background or instrumental measurement noise and non-uniform exposure.
-For short wavelengths and associated low intensities of the signal, the imaging process consists in recording individual photons arriving from a source of interest, often called "events".
+For short wavelengths and associated low intensities of the signal, the imaging process consists of recording individual photons (often called "events") originating from a source of interest.
-This imaging process is typically for x-ray and gamma-ray telescopes, but is also found in magnetic resonance imaging or fluorescence microscopy.
+This imaging process is typical for x-ray and gamma-ray telescopes, but is also found in magnetic resonance imaging or fluorescence microscopy.
-For each individual photon, the incident direction and energy is measured.
-Based on this information the event can be histogramed into two dimensional data structures to form an actual image.
+For each individual photon, the incident direction, energy and arrival time is measured.
+Based on this information the event can be binned into two dimensional data structures to form an actual image.

 The measured signal follows Poisson statistics, as a consequence of the low intensities associated recording of individual events. events, the measured signal follows Poisson statistics.
 This imposes